 • Anaerobic cell respiration gives a small yield of ATP from glucose.

 • Application: Use of anaerobic cell respiration in yeasts to produce ethanol and carbon dioxide in baking.

 • Application: Lactate production in humans when anaerobic respiration is used to maximize the power of muscle contractions.

-Design an experiment to investigate different sugars on the rate of fermentation.
+Design an experiment to investigate different sugars on the rate of respiration and fermentation.